 - (1) Strengthen the development of products related to various visual interface adaptors. - (2) Enhance the cascade connectivity between DisplayPort display and application products, so to increase its application.
-Promote the application of DisplayPort LCD Timing Controller products. - (3) Develop display driver and touch integrated product ICs. - (4) Develop products with DP 1.4 specifications and increase its market acceptance. - (5) Actively developing new generation of high-speed digital transmission technology, as well as signal repeater technology.
+Promote the application of DisplayPort LCD Timing Controller products. - (3) Develop display driver and touch integrated product ICs. - (4) Develop products with DP 1.4 specifications and increase its market acceptance. - (5) Actively developing new generation of high-speed digital transmission technology, as well as signal repeater technology. - (6) Actively developing enhanced touch technologies.

-The Company's R&D expenses for 2015 and 2016 accounts for 14.35% and 15.73% of total operating revenue.
-Depending on future product development projects, the Company will continue to invest in R&D resources for R&D projects in 2017.
+The Company's R&D expenses for 2016 and 2017 accounts for 15.73% and 13.42% of total operating revenue.
+Depending on future product development projects, the Company will continue to invest in R&D resources for R&D projects in 2018.